 8. Just before we begin to cook the gyoza we want to make up the slurry flour mix that will give the gyoza its wings.
 In a small bowl simply measure and add 200mls of water, 2 tbsps of plain flour, 3 tbsps of cooking oil or sesame oil and a pinch of salt.
 Mix well until all of the flour incorporates into the water then set to one side.
 For a more dense crisp, add a touch more flour and for a more lacy effect add a touch more water and oil.
 Super simple yet super effective!

-To speed things up significantly you can simply use store brought frozen dumpling wrappers or even frozen ready made gyoza, however, i'd always recommend making up your own.
-When making up the gyoza also its always useful to have some helping hands to assist to speed up the process.
-As for fillings then you could make up tofu, shrimp, seafood, chicken, vegetables also.
-I think as longs as the mix is not too wet or dry and is suited with the gyoza theme then it will work.
+To speed things up significantly you can simply use store brought frozen dumpling wrappers or even frozen ready-made gyoza, however, I’d always recommend making up your own.
+When making up the gyoza also it’s always useful to have some helping hands to assist to speed up the process.
+As for fillings then you could make up tofu, shrimp, seafood, chicken, and vegetables also.
+I think as long as the mix is not too wet or dry and is suited to the gyoza theme then it will work.
 If you make up too many gyoza they freeze really well also meaning they can be made well in advance to make things easier!
 Have fun making these gyoza and peace as always!